 group by svr_ip, sql_id order by total_row_count desc limit 10;

-Execute the following statement to obtain information about the execution plan of a slow short SQL query.
+Run the following command to retrieve the execution plans of the short SQL statements.